-The work scam is run using various methods from “roof work” to “driveway repaving” in each case the crook gives the home owner an inexpensive quote for some type of work to be done.
-During the course of the “Job” where very little or no actual work is done, some problem results in the final bill being three, four or five times what the original quote was.
+The work scam is ran using various methods from “roof work” to “driveway repaving” in each case the crook gives the home owner an inexpensive quote for some type of work to be done.
+During the course of the “Job” where very little or no actual work is done, some problem results in the final bill being three, four or five times more than the original quote.
 In some cases colored water or some other suspect mixture is applied to a driveway or roof with the idea that it is sealer or some type of quality substance.
 The crooks in these scams want cash right then.
 They often times argue and threaten legal action against the homeowner and allow the homeowner to “deal them down” to what is still two or three times the original quote.
-In some cases the crook has even accompanies the victim to the bank to get their payment!
+In some cases the crook has even accompanied the victim to the bank to get their payment!

 Solicit personal information and come back later thieves

 A male and female crook approaches a home owner while she is working in her yard.
-They tell her how hungry they and their children are, she feels sorry for them.
-They ask to rake leave and clean up her yard for money.
+They tell her how they are hungry and so are their children, she feels sorry for them.
+They ask to rake leaves and clean up her yard for money.
 The female gets her husband and the home owners allow them to rake their yard while the home owner stands outside and watches.
 The crooks engage the homeowners in conversation and find out that they attend church every Sunday morning.
 The crooks express an interest in the couple’s church and find out the exact times that the home owners are away from home on Sundays.
 That Sunday the crooks come back and burglarize the couple’s home and garage.

 Give me a little, I’ll take a lot thieves

-One door to door sales person convinces a woman who could not see very well to give him a blank check for the small purchase she making from him.
-He had gained her trust and told her that he would fill the check out for her.
-The check was cashed for $2500.
+One door to door sales person convinces a woman who could not see very well to give him a blank check for the small purchase she just made, he even had gained her trust and told her that he would fill the check out for her; the check was then cashed for $2500.

 We have attached a copy of the city ordinance that deals with soliciting services.
 It is illegal for someone to solicit work door to door in the city of River Oaks without a permit.
 Please do not hesitate to contact the police department if you have concerns or suspicions.
 817-626-1991